ErpNetDocs/tech/modules/my/documents/index.md

 You can create **multi-level grouping** by dragging multiple column headers.

-The first column dragged creates the primary level of groups, and subsequent columns create subgroups (e.g., first grouping by Document Date, then by Document Type).
+The first column creates the primary level of groups, and subsequent columns create subgroups (e.g., first grouping by Document Date, then by Document Type).

 ![pictures](pictures/documents_doublegrouped.png)

 ### Summary

-The Summary feature provides useful statistical information for each Document table column.
+The Summary feature provides useful statistical information for each table column.

 Simply right-click on a column header and select **Summary**.